Barry Calhoun Kalamazoo

 Who are the partners?

-We're proud to partner with a wide array of organizations throughout the region.
 Local municipalities, state and federal departments, non-profits, local tribes, and educational institutions all play a vital role in providing input and contributing to our efforts to prevent and control invasive species.
-Together, we're making a difference.
 By working hand in hand, we're safeguarding our natural environment and preserving the beauty of Barry, Calhoun, and Kalamazoo Counties for generations to come.
-Thank you for joining us in this important mission!

 What is the Invasive Species Strike Team?